 Click The Picture to Buy The Jingler

-Before becoming a full-time trainer and behavioural consultant, I worked in a number of professions, starting with the Army at a very young age, then as a professional musician, both classical and heavy rock.
+Before becoming a full-time dog behaviourist and obedience trainer, I worked in a number of professions, starting with the Army at a very young age I joined at 15, then as a professional musician, both classical and heavy rock.

-I believe this gave me an appreciation of sound based training techniques when I finally became a full-time behaviourist and dog trainer.
+I believe this gave me the inspiration to use sound-based training methods when I finally became a full-time behaviourist and dog trainer.
+And the rest is history

 I found that certain sounds aided training in most dogs.
 Some specific sounds can intensify your pet’s ability and aid concentration and mark both good and bad behaviour.